cloudfoundry/cf-for-k8s/docs/component_authors/networking.md

   - {}
 ```

-To configure the UAA `Pod` to allow ingress traffic from your new component, you would add an additional element to the `from` array.
+You just need to add an additional element to the `from` array.
 Something like this:

 ```
 - podSelector: